iagox86/getout-montrehack/_posts/2023-05-11-introduction.md

 going to be reverse engineering an RPC server with three different services!
 This is heavily based on a real-life project that the author (Ron) worked on.

 Note that this is supposed to be difficult!
-I'll post hints and solutions throughout the evening.
-You can choose how much help you want!
+Since we only have 3 hours, I provided a bunch of hints on the right, feel free to use them (if you want)!

 You can access all the challenges, hints, or solutions on the sidebar on the right.